 CMB is thrilled to welcome new artist Hannah Tarley and returning artists Zenas Hsu, Jessica Chang, and Laura Gaynon for its thirteenth season in 2026!
+CMB also welcomes returning artists Katie Youn and Rebecca Jackson-Picht for its Pop-Up Concerts throughout 2026.

 Hannah Tarley, violin